cwrc/CWRC-Writer-Dev-Docs/README.md

 Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to[cwrcgit (NPM)](https://www.npmjs.com/package/cwrcgit).
 Both have their own GitHub repository, listed above, with specifics about how to work with it.
 General development practices are also listed below in [Development Process](#development).

-## General Development Practices
+## How to Work with CWRC Packages

 #### Basic Setup

-* Fork or clone (depending on your role in the project) the relevant repo to your local machine.
+* Fork or clone (depending on your role in the project) the relevant repo (i.e., one of the CWRC repos: CWRC-WRiterBase, CWRC-Git, etc.) to your local machine.

 * `npm install` to install the node.js dependencies

 	NOTE:  we use `npm set save-exact true` to save dependencies as exact version numbers, so NPM should install exact versions when you run install

 * If the repository has a config.js file with passwords or tokens, you'll have to set these values appropriately in your cloned repo.
-To tell git to ignore the file completely (so that you don't inadvertently commit the file and push it to the public repo thereby exposing the passwords) use:
+Tell git to ignore the file completely (so that you don't inadvertently commit the file and push it to the public repo thereby exposing the passwords):

 `git update-index --skip-worktree config.js`

-Note that .gitignore doesn't ignore files that have been comitted, and the config.js file likely has, to allow the Travis build tool to run, but with dummy values.
+Note that .gitignore doesn't ignore files that have been comitted, and the config.js file likely has been commited to allow the Travis build tool to run, albeit with dummy values.

 #### Test and code